cybercongress/cyb-archeology/docs/cyb.md

 - Sharing knowledge

-### help

-Help is a two way help app.
-Using this app cyb helps agents to use itself.
-Using `help.cyb` agents help Cyb evolve.

-As an open source project we are welcome for contributions.
-Gitcoin is an excellent instrument that we use for delegating tasks for community a processing payments for completed ones.

-We have our vision of how to develop browser and what kind of features develop first.
-But we give an opportunity for community to decide and vote with tokens what kind of browser we need to see in near future.
-Our product [Chaingear](https://github.com/cybercongress/chaingear) is also made for this.

-We use user's feedback to make products better.
-So we provide options for bug reporting and feedback leaving on every page.

-## dev.cyb

-Developers experience is critical for the whole web3 adoption.
-This app helps to develop and publish web3 apps.
+Knowledge page contains project documentation, help articles and web3 blog.

 ## sign.cyb

 `sign.cyb` allows users to sign messages and transactions in a way that brings web3 experience to the whole new level.

-Browser use embedded app for signing transactions so user can be always sure that transaction details are valid.
+Cyb usee embedded instrument for signing transactions so user can be always sure that transaction details are valid.
 In a web2 there is no inherent mechanism to be sure that overlay of an app is produced by a browser and not an app itself.
 Cyb solves this problem deterministically generating background and sound of overlay window in a way that an underlying app cannot know the seed for generating desired sound and visual pattern.
-The user need to remember its unique pattern once to safely interacting with different apps including not so trusted.
+The user needs to remember its unique pattern once to safely interacting with different apps including not so trusted.

-Another problem we are approach to solve with `sign.cyb` is deferred transactions.
+Another problem we are approach to solve with `sign.cyb` is delayed transactions.
 Cyb has its own address for which an agent can delegate some rights.
 Using this API app developer can create a logic that allow create and execute complex sequences of transactions client side.
 Since inception of Ethereum we sign thousands of transactions and miss even more.
 That is why we believe this feature is critical for awesome web3 experience.

-## wallet.cyb

-We believe that transfer of tokens is very basic experience in a web3 thus want to provide embedded in browser wallet app as soon as possible.
-Thus we consider either to develop our own bicycle or partner with some 3d party wallet developer.
+### .dev

+Developers experience is critical for the whole web3 adoption.
+This app helps to develop and publish web3 apps.

-## feed.cyb
+### feed.cyb

 1. what is web3 feed
 2. subscription on events